-We recognize that not all resident enjoy participating in group activities, which is why we have volunteer social visitors who visit with our residents several times a week to recreate with them by going outdoors into the garden, playing games or just spend time chatting.
+We recognize that not all residents enjoy participating in group activities, which is why we have volunteer social visitors who visit with our residents several times a week to recreate with them by going outdoors into the garden, playing games or just spend time chatting.

 We provide social and creative opportunities that encourage interaction with staff and residents as well as quiet spaces for residents who wish to relax.
-No matter what kind of activities your loved one is interested in, the will find enjoyment in the freedom and variety of our programming.
+No matter what kind of activities your loved one is interested in, they will find enjoyment in the freedom and variety of our programming.

 Our meals are home-cooked in our own kitchens, and follow individual nutritional care plans developed by our in-house dietician in partnership with residents/families.
 Our kitchen staff prepare special meals for celebratory occasions and cultural holidays.
 Dining menus are on a 5-week cycle rotation and they are updated for Spring/Summer and Fall/Winter.
 For information on special events and gatherings, read the latest news here or sign up for email notifications by scrolling down on this, or any page on the website and filling out the form.